With more and more RVers heading to the great outdoors this time of year, it's time to sound two warnings…

 And RVers, who are out there camping in the woods and wilds and deserts and fields, could very easily come into contact with them.
 RVers with pets need to be particularly vigilant.

-My son, who lives in West Michigan, took his dog for their usual walk the other night, when they returned home, he found two ticks on him and seven ticks on the dog.
-In March, on an RV trip to Florida, we stopped on a nice spring day at the I-75 rest area near Jellico, TN.
-I took Tai out of the RV for a short walk on the dog run.
+On an RV trip to Florida, we stopped on a nice spring day at the I-75 rest area near Jellico, TN.
+I took our dog out of the RV for a short walk on the dog run.
 He came back with three ticks.
 In just 10 minutes!

 Some of the areas where ticks like to congregate are fields with tall grass, wooded areas and the sand dunes.

 The Center for Disease Control says pets and humans need to be checked very closely for ticks after every excursion into tick territory.
 Their website provides maps of tick regions where various species of ticks are found.

 But in the U.S., there are several very dangerous snakes with deadly venom, particularly for dogs and cats.

-The snake picture here was taken a couple days ago by my friend William Browne, who was camped in his RV in California and was surprised to see this Mohave rattlesnake slithering through his campspace.
+The snake picture here was taken by my friend William Browne.
+He was camped in his RV in California and was surprised to see this Mojave rattlesnake slithering through his camp space.

 At the same park not long before, a man and his beagle were bitten.
-A local sheriff's deputy told me that the snake attacked the dog, a beagle, while walking near the woods.
+A local sheriff's deputy told me that the snake attacked the dog while walking near the woods.
 The man tried to stop the reptile from inflicting any further harm and was then attacked by the snake.
-He was released from the hospital the next day, the dog a couple days later.
+He was released from the hospital the next day, the dog a couple of days later.

 The smaller the dog, the greater the danger but even a small rattlesnake like the Massasauga can kill if the pet is not quickly treated.
 Like humans, pets are given antivenom.
 It is extremely expensive, with treatment ranging between $900 and $1,200 for just the shots.